 Efficiency is hard to measure in some cases because inefficient systems can sometimes give the illusion of productivity.
+Why do startups fail so much nowadays?
+Poor management is one of the top reasons for it, so it is highly important to become time-efficient.
 Meetings can be especially bad in this regard.

 You should probably stop having so many meetings.
 Think about how you could substitute synchronous meetings and discussions for asynchronous ones.
 In other words, can you each leave a brief message on Slack instead of spending an hour listing off updates one at a time?
 Everyone can catch up when they are free, instead of blocking off unproductive time to listen in real-time to every share.

 In the Bible, there is a story about one of Pharaoh’s officials who knew that the present plenty was only temporary, and that lean years were coming.
 He set aside huge amounts of grain and probably seemed to be taking extreme measures by the other officials.
 However, when the lean years struck, there was plenty of grain to go around, and Pharaoh made such a killing during those years that he became nearly the sole landowner in Egypt.

 So, are startups safe in a financial crisis?
 That depends on how you navigate the economic changes.
 What steps can you take to make your tech startup leaner and meaner before times get rough?